datajoint/datajoint-python/docs-parts/manipulation/1-Insert_lang1.rst

     lab.Person.insert1(['alice', 'Alice', 'Cooper'])

-Additionally, the entity may be inserted as a `numpy.record <https://docs.scipy.org/doc/numpy/reference/generated/numpy.record.html#numpy.record>`_.
+Additionally, the entity may be inserted as a `NumPy record array <https://docs.scipy.org/doc/numpy/reference/generated/numpy.record.html#numpy.record>`_ or `Pandas DataFrame <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_.

 The ``insert`` method accepts a sequence or a generator of multiple entities and is used to insert multiple entities at once.